ar-io/ar-io-marketplace-process/README.md

   signer: createDataItemSigner(wallet),
 });

-// ... get intent ID and transfer ANT
+// Then get intent ID and transfer ANT
+// (see Example 2 for complete ANT transfer code - only need X-Intent-Id and X-Order-Action)

 // Bidders place bids (must increment by at least 1 ARIO) await message({